edm00se/awesome-board-games/readme.md

 >
 > The game has 2 22"x34" maps, 300 counters.
 >
-> The heart of the system is the Operations phase where players alternate activating formations (divisions) which execute Orders (Assault, Advance, Maneuver etc.).
+> The heart of the system is the Operations phase where players alternate activating formations (divisions) that execute Orders (Assault, Advance, Maneuver etc.).
 >
 > Players bid for Initiative and there are possibilities for the Reaction player to foil the initiative player's moves by having units react and do spoiling attacks.
 >